 It is with perhaps some irony that an individual whose life appears to have been closeted can create a character that has become an archetype of hyper-masculinity.
 Indeed, Robert E. Howard’s work single-handedly inspired its own genre – something that became known as ‘sword-and-sorcery’.
 (The definition of sword-and-sorcery is loose – it is heroic fantasy adventure set in mythical lands.
 Robert E. Howard’s work falls into it; J.R.R.
 Tolkien does not but many Tolkien imitators do.
 One suspects that the real meaning of sword and sorcery is simply that of pulp fantasy that has no higher aspirations than telling adventure tales).

 John Milius and Oliver Stone take erratically from Robert E. Howard – Valeria was a character in the story Red Nails (1936) but effectively becomes Bêlit, Conan’s pirate queen lover from The Queen of the Black Coast (1978); Thulsa Doom is based on Conan’s continuing nemesis, the Stygian sorcerer Thoth-Amon but is now named after a character from Howard’s King Kull stories.
-Pastiches are made of various elements from stories – the crucifixion of Conan from A Witch Shall be Born (1936) and the substance of the story The Thing in the Crypt (1967) (which is in fact comes from a Conan pastiche story by L. Sprague de Camp and Lin Carter).
+The script is a patchwork of elements from various stories – the crucifixion of Conan from A Witch Shall be Born (1936) and the substance of the story The Thing in the Crypt (1967) (which is in fact comes from a Conan pastiche story by L. Sprague de Camp and Lin Carter).

 The sequel was Conan the Destroyer (1984), also featuring Arnold Schwarzenegger, where the violence was toned down and the action present in a comic-book tone.
 A third Conan film was toyed with for a number of years, before a revival was eventually made with the dismal Conan the Barbarian (2011) starring Jason Momoa.
-Also announced has been the animated film Conan: Red Nails (2011).
 Other Conan works include Conan the Adventurer (1992) and Conan and the Young Warriors (1994), two animated tv series that reduced Conan to a teenage adventurer and were severely lacking in any Howard-esque red-bloodedness; and a terrible short-lived live-action German-made tv series Conan (1997-8), which attempted to exploit the televised sword-and-sorcery trend begun with Hercules: The Legendary Journeys (1995-9), where Conan was played by Ralf Moeller.
 Conan the Barbarian was also parodied in The Colour of Magic (2008).